F-Loyer/7guis-ocaml-lablgtk3/README.md

 LablGtk3 (an object oriented Gtk3 binding).
 The CalendarLib package is used to for dates handling.

-The 7th task (Cells) will not be developped.
-Gtk doesn't provide a real table widget.
-The `GTree.view` is closed to this widget, but doesn't permit the selection of a unique cell.
+The 7th task (Cells) is currently developped.

 The different task are compiled and executed with